alercebroker/usecases/README.md

 ## How can I contribute?

 The success of ALeRCE depends on being able to build a community of users which can connect LSST with the different follow up resources.
-Therefore, we are really happy to receieve and publish contributed notebooks in this repository showing how your science case can benefit from having a real-time access to an annotated and classified database of ZTF alerts.
+Therefore, we are very happy to receive and publish contributed notebooks in this repository showing how your science case can benefit from having a real-time access to an annotated and classified database of ZTF alerts.
 Please feel free to join this repository and add your science cases!